Artiston2005/Bypass-Windows-Fast-Startup/README.md

 The batch file instantly performs a full shutdown.

 ### For Executable file `Full Shutdown.exe`
-The executible file displays a 3 second short ASCII progress animation before powering off and custom icon for a cleaner look.
+The executible file displays a 3 second short ASCII progress animation before powering off and has a custom icon for a cleaner look.

 ## Features
 - Console-based ASCII progress bar